Skip to main content

 NUESTRA SEÑORA DEL ROSARIO CHURCH

-Named after Our Lady of the Rosary, this church is located on Cala del Moral.
-Up until 1860, Our Lady of the Angels (Nuestra Señora de Los Ángeles in Spanish) was the patron saint on this parish, but starting from that year after its inauguration, Our Lady of the Rosary (Nuestra Señora del Rosario in Spanish) was named as the patron saint of the temple.
+Named after Our Lady of the Rosary, this church is located in Cala del Moral.
+Up until 1860, Our Lady of the Angels was the patron saint of this parish, but from that year onward, after its inauguration, Our Lady of the Rosary was named patron saint of the temple.

 NUESTRA SEÑORA DE LA VICTORIA CHURCH

 Named after Our Lady of Victory, this church is located in Rincón de la Victoria.
-It is a simple church which dates from the 20th century which features popular Andalusian architecture and is home of an image of Our Lady of Mount Carmel (Virgen del Carmen in Spanish) which dates from the 17th century.
-On its interior, a small altarpiece featuring the Image of the order of Our Lady of Victory.
+It is a simple 20th-century church featuring popular Andalusian architecture and houses an image of Our Lady of Mount Carmel from the 17th century.
+Inside, there is a small altarpiece dedicated to Our Lady of Victory.

-Several processions throughout the year have their starting point here: the marine procession of the Virgin of Mount Carmel, the Virgin of Victoria (Rincón de la Victoria’s patron saint) procession which happens every September, as well as the brotherhood “Cofradía del Santo Cristo Crucificado y María Santísima de los Dolores” (Brotherhood of the Crucified Holy Christ and Most Holy Lady of Sorrows) during Holy Week.
+Several processions throughout the year start from this church: the marine procession of the Virgin of Mount Carmel, the Virgin of Victory procession every September, and the Brotherhood of the Crucified Holy Christ and Most Holy Lady of Sorrows procession during Holy Week.

 NUESTRA SEÑORA DE LA CANDELARIA CHURCH

-Named after Our Lady of Candelaria, it is located in the town of Benagalbón, in the interior urban centre of Rincón de la Victoria.
-This is a small construction using a rectangular floor plan covered with a flat root made of tiles and wooden beams.
-The primitive church has its origin on the 16th century and only its walls remain nowadays.
+Named after Our Lady of Candelaria, it is located in the town of Benagalbón, the interior urban center of Rincón de la Victoria.
+This is a simple rectangular church covered with a flat roof made of tiles and wooden beams.
+The original church dates back to the 16th century, and only the walls remain.
+It features a small exterior chapel with an entrance from the outside.

 Proposal for the Route of the Churches

-We suggest an itinerary which combines spirituality, architecture and local cuisine while you traverse the Route of the Churches, starting from Cala del Moral, going into the heart of Rincón, and ending in the charming urban centre of Benagalbón.
+We suggest an itinerary that combines spirituality, architecture, and local cuisine while traversing the Route of the Churches, starting from Cala del Moral, passing through the heart of Rincón, and ending in the charming town of Benagalbón.

 First stop: Nuestra Señora del Rosario Church

-Start your route in Cala del Moral visiting the Nuestra Señora del Rosario church, which was inaugurated back in 1860.
-This temple is home to the patron saint of the town, the Virgin of the Rosary, which celebrates its festivity on October 7th.
-The simple architecture and calm atmosphere of this church makes it the ideal starting point to connect with the historic essence of the area.
-Make the most of the nearby streets to walk and enjoy a typical Andalusian breakfast on any local café.
+Begin your route in Cala del Moral by visiting the Nuestra Señora del Rosario Church, inaugurated in 1860.
+This temple is home to the town’s patron saint, the Virgin of the Rosary, whose feast is celebrated on October 7th.
+Its simple architecture and serene atmosphere make it the perfect starting point to connect with the area’s historical essence.
+Take a walk through the nearby streets and enjoy a typical Andalusian breakfast at a local café.

 Second stop: Nuestra Señora de la Victoria Church

-Make your way to the heart of Rincón de la Victoria, where you will find the Nuestra Señora de la Victoria Church, a true example of the popular Andalusian architecture from the 20th century.
-Its interior is home to an artistic jewel: the image of Our Lady of Mount Carmel, which dates from the 17th century, as well as an altarpiece of Our Lady of Victory, patron saint of the town.
-If your visit happens to coincide with any festivity, such as the July or September processions, you will witness locals’ devotion in real time.
+Continue your route to the center of Rincón de la Victoria, where you will find the Nuestra Señora de la Victoria Church, a fine example of 20th-century Andalusian popular architecture.
+Its interior houses a true artistic gem: the image of Our Lady of Mount Carmel from the 17th century, as well as an altarpiece dedicated to Our Lady of Victory, the town’s patron saint.
+If your visit coincides with a festival, such as the July or September processions, you will witness the locals’ devotion firsthand.

-Before continuing, take a break walking in the Seaside Promenade nearby, where you will be able to enjoy the views of the Mediterranean and, if you wish, have a snack in one of its beach bars.
+Before continuing, take a break with a walk along the nearby Seaside Promenade, enjoying views of the Mediterranean, and perhaps a snack at one of its beach bars.

 Third stop: Nuestra Señora de la Candelaria Church

-Head towards the pinturesque interior urban centre of Benagalbón, where Nuestra Señora de la Candelaria Church awaits for you with its history and art.
-This temple, with a rectangular plan and built in the 16th century, is known due to its beautiful mural paintings which decorate its interior.
-These works of art were painted by the artist Francisco Hernández Díaz.
-The festivity of the Virgen of Candelaria, on February 2nd, makes this place as a cultural and religious epicentre.
+Head to the picturesque interior of Benagalbón, where the Nuestra Señora de la Candelaria Church awaits, full of history and art.
+This temple, with a rectangular plan and dating from the 16th century, is renowned for the beautiful mural paintings inside, created by Francisco Hernández Díaz.
+The Virgin of Candelaria feast on February 2nd makes this place a cultural and religious hub.